Skip to main content

 20g Corn Oil

-⅓ cup glutinous rice flour for coating
+⅓ cup glutinous rice flour for in coating

 (Coconut Fillings)